Create your app by reserving a name

-The first step in creating a new app in your Windows Dev Center dashboard is reserving an app name.
+The first step in creating a new app in Partner Center is reserving an app name.
 Each reserved name (sometimes referred to as your app's title) must be unique throughout the Microsoft Store.

 When you upload your app's packages, the Package/Properties/DisplayName value must match the name that you reserved for your app.
 If you use Microsoft Visual Studio to create your app's package, this attribute will be filled in for you.